codemist04/Sales-Trend-Analysis-Using-AggregationsTASK6/README.md

 ---

-## ▶ How to Run This Project
+## How to Run This Project

-# Step 1: Import the CSV file into your SQL database
+- Step 1: Import the CSV file into your SQL database
-# Step 2: Run the SQL script to clean the data and execute analysis queries
+- Step 2: Run the SQL script to clean the data and execute analysis queries
-SOURCE Task6 Sales_Analysis.sql;
-# Step 3: View results directly in your SQL editor or export them as CSV
+- Step 3: View results directly in your SQL editor or export them as CSV

 ---